 The clinicians at the Spine Centers at LifeBridge Health specialize in comprehensive management of degenerative and acute conditions of the spine.
-The center’s multidisciplinary team—neurologists, physiatrists (pain-management specialists), neurosurgeons, physical therapists, occupational therapists—treats adults who have pain in the back, neck, and upper and lower extremities that is caused by injury, illness or aging.
+The center’s multidisciplinary team—neurologists, physiatrists (pain-management specialists), neurosurgeons, physical therapists and occupational therapists—treats adults who have pain in the back, neck, and upper and lower extremities that is caused by injury, illness or aging.
 Radiologists and social workers complement the team.
-These dedicated specialists help patients to achieve the best possible outcomes so that they can enjoy normal lifestyles.
+These dedicated specialists help patients to achieve the best possible outcomes so they can enjoy normal lifestyles.

 Following is a list of some of the conditions and disorders that we treat at the Spine Center:

 - Compression fractures

 - Myofascial pain (inflammation of muscles and ligaments)